-Citrulline has become a popular supplement in the fitness community for its ability to boost muscle pumps and enhance recovery.
+Citrulline is one of the most popular supplement ingredients in pre-workouts, nitric oxide supplements, and as a standalone supplement for its ability to increase muscle pumps and enhance recovery.

-Today, we’ll talk about whether an L-Citrulline supplement is worth the try and the best options currently on the market.
+Today, we’ll talk about whether an L-Citrulline supplement is worth the try and the best options for standalone citrulline supplements on the market.

 Citrulline is a nonessential amino acid, which means that your body can produce it on its own.
 You can also increase your Citrulline levels by eating foods containing Citrulline (like watermelon, squash, and pumpkin) or taking a supplement.